Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 Students by the end of the course will be able to ...

-1. Compare and contrast the benefits and drawbacks of Waterfall vs. Agile methodology.
+**Product Objectives:**
-1. Practice iterative design processes including user interviews, wireframes, and user journeys.
-(PLO 1 & 3)
+1. Create the required documents to specify the design of a product, including user journeys and wireframes.
-1. Explain strategies to evaluate product opportunities including PEST Analysis, Competitive Analysis, and User Interviews (PLO 5)
+1. Develop and evaluate product ideas using PEST Analysis, Competitive Analysis, and User Interviewing
-1. Create a prototypes of a product using User Personas, User Journeys, Wireframes Entity Relationship Diagrams and resource based scoping (PLO 3)
+1. Create a prototypes of a product using User Journeys and Wireframes

+**Communication Objectives:**
+1. Be timely in communication and use the proper communication channel
-1. Consistently practice professional business communication that is actionable with an appreciative tone.
-(PLO 4, PLO 6)
+1. Adopt a professional business communication style that is actionable and has an appreciative tone.

 ## Schedule